makrai/notes/scialom2004-multiling-summ.md

 arXiv:2004.14900 [cs.CL]

 * Obtained from online newspapers, it contains 1.5M+ article/summary pairs
-  * 5 languages -namely, French, German, Spanish, Russian, Turkish
+  * 5 languages, namely, French, German, Spanish, Russian, Turkish
   * Together with English newspapers from the popular CNN/Daily mail dataset,
 * cross-lingual comparative analyses based on SOTA systems
 * highlight existing biases which motivate the use of a multi-lingual dataset